 Corrections are important and tell the dog what not to do, but praise is equally important to tell the dog what you do want them to do.

-Good behaviour—like “not staring down a baby goat, letting a chicken run by without giving it so much as a glance, walking calmly and showing submissive behaviour around the livestock”—all get high praise in the form of an excited voice or belly rubs.
+Good behavior—like “not staring down a baby goat, letting a chicken run by without giving it so much as a glance, walking calmly and showing submissive behavior around the livestock”—all get high praise in the form of an excited voice or belly rubs.

 April does not tolerate wandering and relies on strong fences with electric fence as enforcement.
 “A wandering dog is a target and should be considered as bad as having your livestock running loose around the neighbourhood,” she says.

 Like all dogs, LGDs need basic care like vet appointments, nail trims, fresh water, healthy food and good shelter.
 Vaccinations are important because these dogs are more likely to come into contact with diseases, bacteria, viruses or sick animals.

 As well, flea, tick and heartworm prevention are key.

 “Hayley is also prone to getting ear infections from lying out in the rain so ear cleaning is a regular part of her care routine.”

 April feels strongly that socializing her dogs is critical.
 Without daily handling and interaction, LGDs could potentially become dangerous.